fablabisastaff/fabisa_site/docs/Námsefni/Pre-Fab/5-inventory.md

 Í þessari viku skissar þú upp hugmynd að lokaverkefni í Fab Academy.
 Best er að hafa nokkrar hugmyndir í takinu og nota kröfurnar um lokaverkefni til að velja eina af þeim:

->Your project should incorporate 2D and 3D design,
+> - Your project should incorporate
+    - 2D and 3D design,
-         additive and subtractive fabrication processes,
+    - additive and subtractive fabrication processes,
-         electronics design and production,
+    - electronics design and production,
-         embedded microcontroller interfacing and programming,
+    - embedded microcontroller interfacing and programming,
-         system integration and packaging
+    - system integration and packaging
-      Where possible, you should make rather than buy the parts of your project
+> - Where possible, you should make rather than buy the parts of your project
-      Projects can be separate or joint, but need to show individual mastery of the skills, and be independently operable (úr Fab Academy 2024 með fyrirvara um breytingar 2025)
+  - Projects can be separate or joint, but need to show individual mastery of the skills, and be independently operable (úr Fab Academy 2024 með fyrirvara um breytingar 2025)

 Góð dæmi um lokaverkefni eru [hér](http://academy.cba.mit.edu/classes/project_development/index.html){:rel="nofollow"}.
 [Innblástur úr Fab Academy 2024](https://finalprojects.fabacademy.org/#/schedule/2024){:rel="nofollow"}